NucleusPowered/site-v1/docs/modules/chat.md

 ## Group Templates

-As of 0.6, different groups can have different chat templates to the default defined in `template`.
+Different groups can have different chat templates to the default defined in `template.default`.
 To give a group a different template, simply add the name of the group and the template like so.
 Note that the name of the group is case sensitive, so the "Admin" group must have an entry for "Admin".
 Multiple entries can be added like so:

 {% raw %}
 ```
+templates {
+    ...
     group-templates {
         Admin {
             prefix="{{prefix}} {{displayname}}&f A>: "